mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 ## Middleware

+> Side effect is mostly done at middleware

 The action passes through the store's chain of middlewares, where actions may be intercepted and additional behaviour may be executed.
 Middlewares are commonly used to handle side-effects in Redux applications.

 * [Why do we need middleware for async flow in Redux?](https://stackoverflow.com/questions/34570758/why-do-we-need-middleware-for-async-flow-in-redux/)